Median Nerve Entrapment, It’s More Than Carpal Tunnel

 Home Exercises and Stretches

-Now you know a bit about nerve entrapment, here are some exercises and stretches you can try at home.
+Now that you know a bit more about nerve entrapment, here are some exercises and stretches you can try at home.

-In the next videos we are demonstrating techniques that mobilise or move each of the nerves we have looked at in this post.
-It is important to note that nerve mobilisation should be gradual, and care should be taken to not “over stretch” these nerves.
+In the next videos, we’re demonstrating techniques that mobilise or move each of the nerves discussed in this post.
+It’s important to note that nerve mobilisation should be gradual, and care should be taken not to “overstretch” these nerves.
+These movements are often used as part of a broader physical therapy or physical medicine approach to treatment.

 Median Nerve Slider

-In some instances, it may be too painful to perform the nerve sliding technique on the effected side, if that sounds like you it might be more beneficial to start by mobilising the nerve on the opposite side.
+In some instances, it may be too painful to perform the nerve sliding technique on the affected side.
+If that sounds like you, it might be more beneficial to start by mobilising the nerve on the opposite side.

-There are several different levels of nerve mobilisations, so if you are struggling with these nerve sliders it is important to have this technique tailored to your specific injury by a healthcare professional.
+There are several different levels of nerve mobilisations, so if you are struggling with these nerve sliders, it is important to have this technique tailored to your specific nerve injury by a healthcare professional.
 It might be that you require additional targeted treatment to the soft tissue structures surrounding your nerve entrapment.
-First line treatment would typically involve soft tissue release, dry needling, other manual techniques that deload and reduce tension & pressure on the nerve directly or indirectly.

 Why Professional Assessment Matters?

-Nerve entrapment falls under the umbrella of peripheral neuropathy, which includes conditions that effect the nerves outside the brain and spinal cord.
-Causes of peripheral neuropathy range from the more common entrapment syndromes to complex causes including systemic diseases and metabolic conditions.
-Conditions like rheumatoid arthritis, diabetes, and endocrine disorders can contribute to nerve issues.
-Even pregnancy can play a role due to hormonal and physiological changes.
+Nerve entrapment falls under the umbrella of peripheral neuropathy, which includes conditions that affect the nerves outside the brain and spinal cord.
+Causes of peripheral neuropathy range from more common nerve compression syndromes to complex systemic or metabolic conditions.
+For example, rheumatoid arthritis, diabetes, endocrine disorders, and even pregnancy can contribute to nerve damage due to hormonal, inflammatory, or physiological changes.

-Duration and nature of symptoms, existing health conditions, and medical history all play a crucial role in the assessment of nerve entrapment syndromes.
-Chronic or episodic nerve symptoms, especially if bilateral or affecting multiple sites are good indicators that there is a deeper underlying cause that needs to be addressed.
+The duration and nature of symptoms, existing health conditions, and your medical history all play a crucial role in the assessment of entrapment syndromes.
+Chronic or episodic nerve symptoms, especially when bilateral or affecting multiple sites, may indicate a deeper underlying cause that needs investigation.